learn-co-curriculum/ios-environment-setup/readme.md

 # GCC

 Most OS level programs are written in C or C++.
 These programs must be compiled and interpreted by a C-level compiler.
 The most common compiler for POSIX systems is GCC, or the GNU Compiler Collection.
-On OS 10.8 and below (anything before mavericks), we install GCC via XCode.
+On OS 10.8 and below (anything before Mavericks), we install GCC via XCode.
 Download XCode from the Mac App store.
 Once Xcode is installed, open it, then in the menu bar click on Xcode > preferences, then select Downloads.
 Download the command line tools.

 If you are using using OS 10.9(Mavericks) or above, you need to download the command line tools from Apples [developer webiste](https://developer.apple.com/downloads), or if you don't have an Apple developer account, you can download the command line tools [here](http://flatiron-school.s3.amazonaws.com/software/command_line_tools_os_x_mavericks_for_xcode__late_october_2013.dmg).